kenan-rhoton/openwar/docs/rules.markdown

 ## Units

 Miniatures fight in Units, consisting of one or more miniatures.
-Each of those miniatures is considered to have the same stats of the rest of the Unit, except when the specific miniature has an Improvement that differentiates it, as it could be a soldier wielding a Greatsword instead of a Sword & Shield.
+Each of those miniatures is considered to have the same stats of the rest of the Unit, except when the specific miniature has an Option that differentiates it, as it could be a soldier wielding a Greatsword instead of a Sword & Shield.

-It's important to clearly communicate to your opponent exactly which Units you're using and which Improvements they have before play begins.
+It's important to clearly communicate to your opponent exactly which Units you're using and which Options they have before play begins.

+Miniatures in a Unit must at all times be within 5cm from one another.
+If a Unit becomes split into more than one group, it can only take the Regroup Action until it forms back into a single group.

 ## Unit Types